meric/leftry/README.md

 ## TODO ##

-Implement Lua grammar in BNF.lua to prove it can handle the grammar of a programming language.
+* Implement Lua grammar in BNF.lua to prove it can handle the grammar of a programming language.
+* Implement whitespacing support.

 ## Left recursion ##